jc-handy/CSV/csvtool.md

 options:
 * --join JOINSPEC:      Join the given field range into a single field separated by a single character.
                         The first character of the JOINSPEC value is the field separator.
-The remainder of JOINSPEC is the same field range syntax (FIELDSPEC) described above.
+The remainder of JOINSPEC is the same field range syntax (FIELDSPEC) described below.
 Also, --join renumbers fields as they are joined.
 So if "--join ' 1-2'" is given, fields 1 and 2 are joined as field 1, and any subsequent fields are renumbered beginning with 2.
 This is important to remember if you're also using the --keep